dbos-inc/dbos-docs/docs/examples/index.md

   <CardLink
     label="Scheduled Reminders"
     href="python/examples/scheduled-reminders"
-    description="Use DBOS to build and deploy an app that schedules reminder emails to send weeks or months in the future." index="5"
+    description="Use DBOS to build and deploy an app that schedules reminder emails for any day in the future." index="5"
     icon={<MdEmail color="white" size={50}/>}
     language="python"